Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Related work

-To reduce shortcut feature representations for the~\ac{ICR} task, we introduce \acfi{LTD}. \ac{LTD} reduces shortcut features without focusing on the difficulty of the contrastive discrimination task. \ac{LTD} requires neither a large number of negative samples nor hard negative mining strategies.
+To reduce predictive feature suppression in a resource-constrained~\ac{ICR} task, we introduce \acfi{LTD}. \ac{LTD} reduces predictive feature suppression, without focusing on the difficulty of the contrastive discrimination task. \ac{LTD} requires neither a large number of negative samples nor hard negative mining strategies.
 Unlike other methods that reconstruct the input data, we reconstruct the input information of the caption in a latent space instead of the input space.